wmdev0808/Laravel/challenge-002/README.md

     - You may exit Tinker by using the `exit` command, or by pressing `Ctrl + c`.

+### Showing Chirps

+- **Retrieving the Chirps**

+  - Let's update the `index` method on our `ChirpController` class to pass Chirps from every user to our index page:

+    - app/Http/Controllers/ChirpController.php

+    - Here we've used Eloquent's `with` method to `eager-load` every Chirp's associated user.
+We've also used the `latest` scope to return the records in reverse-chronological order.

+  - Note: Returning all Chirps at once won't scale in production.
+Take a look at Laravel's powerful [pagination](https://laravel.com/docs/pagination) to improve performance.

+- **Connecting users to Chirps**

+  - We've instructed Laravel to return the `user` relationship so that we can display the name of the Chirp's author.
+But, the Chirp's `user` relationship hasn't been defined yet.
+To fix this, let's add a new ["belongs to"](https://laravel.com/docs/eloquent-relationships#one-to-many-inverse) relationship to our `Chirp` model:

+    - app/Models/Chirp.php

+  - This relationship is the inverse of the "has many" relationship we created earlier on the `User` model.

+- **Updating our view**

+  - Next, let's update our `chirps.index` component to display the Chirps below our form:

+    - resources/views/chirps/index.blade.php

+### Editing Chirps

+### Deleting Chirps

+### Notifications & Events

 ## Build Chirper with Inertia